Yzzz1803/yzzz.github.io/about.md

 <div style="display: flex; align-items: center; justify-content: space-between;">
   <div style="width: 60%;">
-    <p>I am a master's student at the University of South Carolina, an intern at the Spatial Data Lab at Harvard University, have been a visiting student at Wuhan University, an algorithmic internship at XCMG, and a research internship at Clemson University.
+    <p>I am a master's student at the University of South Carolina, an intern at the Spatial Data Lab at Harvard University, Web Development Leader at GISphere, have been a visiting student at Wuhan University, an algorithmic internship at XCMG, and a research internship at Clemson University.
 My undergraduate degree is from Wuhan University of Technology.</p>
     <p>My research interests include:</p>
     <ul>
       <li>Connecting AI and human emotions</li>